BruceHaley/ExportPipelineDefinitions/README.md

 **Benefits:**
 - Lets you search all your build definitions at once using Visual Studio.
-- Lets you collect snapshots of your pipeline history.
+- Lets you save snapshots of your pipeline history.

 **Note:**
-The exported files are complete.
-However, the format does not support importing them through the Azure DevOps UI to create new definitions.
+The exported .json files format does not support importing them through the Azure DevOps UI to create new definitions.

 ## Quickstart
 1. Go to releases and click-to-download the 3 files, .exe, .config, and .dll.
 Put them together in a folder.